 Your Role Is Critical in Caregiving

 Home haemodialysis (home HD) can be done several times a week for 3 to 8 hours at a time and typically cannot be done alone.
 This means a large commitment from you as you may need to be there to assist each and every time, depending on the hospitals policy.
 Consider creating a schedule together, so that both your needs are met.

 The use of needles is required when undergoing home haemodialysis (home HD).
 The healthcare team, your loved one, and you will agree on a training plan to determine the best process of how to needle for therapy, and how to manage this in your home.

 Settling into a New Routine

 The person you care for may choose to do their dialysis during the day or throughout the night.
-There is some flexibility surrounding when they perform their treatments, but it is important that they undergo the entire treatment each time, so learning how to complete all the different steps is helpful.
+There is some flexibility surrounding when they perform their treatments, but it's important that they undergo the entire treatment each time, so learning how to complete all the different steps is helpful.
 Being there during dialysis can be a good support and can help ensure treatments are carried out safely.

-The decision of where in the home the person you care for should undergo hemodialysis is important.
+The decision of where in the home the person you care for should undergo haemodialysis (HD) is important.
 They will be spending many hours in the same location so it should be comfortable for the both of you.
 Make sure you choose a location that does not interfere with other daily routines and can offer sufficient comfort throughout the treatments.